 Or do we want the taste of different regions and cultures, reflected in authentic recipes and in artisanal processing?

 Many model calculations on the climate effect of nutrition are oversimplified,e.g. for beef.
 Where are the decisive factors for good and climate-friendly food?

 Consulting, research, seminars, workshops….

 - European food quality – best of all?

-- What is going well in Europe, what’s not?
+- What is going well or bad in Europe?

 - What do food additives do to our gut microbiome?